TranPhucVinh/C/Physical layer/Thread/Documents/Thread barrier.md

 Thread barrier will stop the execution of all threads waiting at it until there are enough number of threads this thread barrier specifies waiting.
-# Use thread barrier to block the main process when not having enough threads are created
+# Use thread barrier to block all the threads when not having enough threads are created

 ```c
 #include <stdio.h>